 I took a break there for a few minutes.
 I heard a bullfrog croak, then the song of a loon accompanied the shrill cicadas.
 And as if the moment couldn’t be more perfect, there were very few mosquitoes (maybe it was too hot?) and no deer flies at all (which felt like heaven after Mashkinonje Provincial Park last week!).

 I eventually completed the loop that brought me back to my car.
 In all, I covered more than 5 kilometres.
-And, surprisingly considering the first few meters, I ended up enjoying this hike a lot!
+And, surprisingly considering the first few metres, I ended up enjoying this hike a lot!